MARN-5895/Website/final_project/README.md

 The course's final project accounts for half of the course grade.
 It should involve obtaining, processing, and visualizing a largish dataset (see some suggestions below) using the tools learned in the course and expand upon.
+This is not an individual assignment––students will be working in small groups (5 pairs and one group of 3).
+Students are free to choose their groups.
+Remember the adage, ``If you want to go quickly, go alone; if you want to go far, go together.''

-In consultation with me, student pairs or small groups should choose their dataset by week 7.
+In consultation with me, student small group should choose their dataset by week 7.
 The final project must be well documented and shared on a Github repository.
 The other students in the class and I should be able to clone your repository and reproduce your work as you present your work in the final week of classes.
+You presentation/demo should introduce the class to a new dataset or tool or trick.

 Please, discuss with your pair/small group add your names and dataset to the course's GoogleDoc spreadsheet.